 At the Women’s Centre, we acknowledge that girls have unique experiences related to being a girl.

 Programs offer participants opportunities to build their capacity in leadership and activism, while at the same time being part of a supportive community and having fun.
 Girls engage in various team building activities and crafts, as well as explore topics of gender roles, anti-bullying, self-image, inclusion, confidence, mental health and more.
 Girls Programs are developed in partnership with participants and in response to issues they tell us are important to them.
+Girls will be encouraged to lead workshops and activities for each other, as well as plan and carry out small social action projects together.

 The Women’s Centre aims to support girls to build their confidence and belief in themselves by building community and practicing leadership and activism skills.
-If interested in the Girls Programs, please contact Alexe at: email@example.com.
+If interested in the Girls Programs, please contact Era at: firstname.lastname@example.org.

 Girls Programs participants will: